 The average tax refund per return in Canada was $2,092 in 2022.

 You should file an income tax and benefit return even if you don’t have employment income to report.

 You don’t need to report the payment on your next tax return and can do whatever you wish with it.

-If the deposit you received is more than expected, it means you paid a lot more taxes than you should have paid.
+If the deposit you received is more than expected, you paid a lot more taxes than you should have.